Skip to main content

 Publication Date: 2013-06-04

-Active Listening by Listening well is an essential component of good leadership.
+Active Listening : Improve Your Ability to Listen and Lead, Second Edition by Listening well is an essential component of good leadership.
 You can become a more effective listener and leader by learning the skills of active listening.
 Working relationships become more solid, based on trust, respect, and honesty.
 Active listening is not an optional component of leadership; it is not a nicety to be used to make others feel good.
-It is, in fact, a critical component of the tasks facing today's leaders.
+It is, in fact, a critical component of the tasks facing today’s leaders.
+In this new edition, we’ve added tips and advice dealing with virtual active listening, and incorporated up-to-date research from both inside and outside CCL to make sure you can best meet the leadership challenges you face in today’s world.

 Students Speak: are we listening? : starting right in the community college by With almost half of community college students dropping out before the beginning of their second year, college leaders increasingly are focusing on the "front door" of their institutions.
 What needs to happen during students' first weeks in college, and even before they arrive, to increase their chances of finishing what they start?
 Students have important stories to tell about their experiences.
 Alongside each community college's own quantitative data about student engagement, learning, persistence, and completion, student voices can help point the way toward far better outcomes for many more community college students.
 On the DVD; that accompanies the book are video clips that bring students' stories to life.
 Readers can use this 12-minute video to prompt conversation within their own colleges and communities.